 Update: inclusive legislation is now law

 On 25 June, Parliament passed the Sex Discrimination Amendment (Sexual Orientation, Gender Identity and Intersex Status) Act 2013 without a vote.
-The Act, which includes the new protected attribute of “intersex status”, became law on 1 August.
+The Act, which includes new protected attributes of “intersex status” for intersex people, and “gender identity” for trans people, became law on 1 August.
+The “intersex status” ground is a biological attribute, making identity irrelevant.
+The “gender identity” attribute also protects trans people with non-binary identities.
+It does, however, contain an exemption in record keeping.
+Federal guidelines on sex and gender recognition provide for the rollout of an ‘X’ classification across federal departments and agencies.

 - Direct link to “name withheld” submission, #579 (PDF)